gtjames/canvas/README.md

         Team 12 WDD330 Thursday  5 PM UTC -- 10 AM Mtn
 ##  4. Review Unsubmitted
-        It's time to check who has not turned in what I don't like what this is doing.
-It shows all unsubmitted assignments I need to tweek it to show assignments that are late and no future assignments
+        It's time to check who has not turned in what
 ##  5. Students w/ Teams
         My favorite option
         List everyone in a team